-Treatment should be initiated through the use of a non-rebreathing reservoir mask at 10 - 15 l/min and aim for oxygen saturations within the range of 94-98% (18) [IV].
-Further to routine breathing assessment, asphyxiant inhalation should be considered, especially if patients have been trapped in an enclosed smoke-filled environment.
+Treatment should be initiated through the use of a non-rebreathing reservoir mask at 10 - 15 l/min, aiming for oxygen saturations within the range of 94-98% (18) [IV].
+Further to routine breathing assessment, acute inhalational injury and asphyxiant inhalation should be considered, especially if patients have been trapped in an enclosed smoke-filled environment.